-There many different genres of music that are subject to huge amounts of genre crossover.
-Throughout history, artists from different genres tend to be identified with a single genre.
-However, they can make music across many different types.
+There are many different genres of music.
+There is also a huge amount of music genre crossover.
+Throughout history, we tend to identify artists from different genres with a single genre.
+However, they can make music across many different types of music genres.

-Understanding different types of musical genre help you write music and is a huge part of your musical evolution.
+Understanding different types of music genre helps you write music and is a huge part of your musical evolution.
 Even if you don’t like some genres, it’s still important to understand what makes them different to help you find your own sound.

-Learning about different types of genres is a good starting point to research and understand how styles have developed.
-It is also a great way to see how they have influenced modern culture across the world.
+Learning about different types of music genres is a good starting point to research and understand how styles developed.
+It is also a great way to see how they influenced modern culture across the world.

 When looking at music, we can assign a category based on various musical elements.
 For example, genres can be defined by the use of specific instruments.
 If the piece was being played in a certain style using orchestral instruments, then we could classify it as classical music.

 Music genres explained

 Similarly, if the instruments were highly distorted guitars, we would classify as rock or heavy metal.
 Some genres are based on instruments and timing.
 Blues music uses a series of patterns and is played by a traditional live band using guitars and a drum kit.
 Likewise, drum and bass use a very fast bpm and is primarily electronic.

 Blues developed in the 19th century and was originally played by a single performer singing with a guitar or banjo.
 By the 1960s, The Blues had evolved significantly along with the instruments used (now electric guitars, bass and drums) and made its way across the Atlantic to the UK and beyond.

 A common feature of Blues music is the 12 bar blues chord structure.
 This starts with 4 bars on the root note of the scale followed by two on the 4th.
 This is then followed by two on the root, one bar on the 5th, one bar on the 4th and another two on the root.